Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 Notice that the previous scaling corresponds to supposing both the Mach number and the Rossby number to be proportional to $\veps$ (see e.g. paper \cite{J-L-W}, or Chapter 4 of book \cite{F-N}).
 We are interested in studying the asymptotic behavior of weak solutions to the previous system, in the regime of small $\veps$, namely for $\veps\ra0$.
 In particular, this means that we are performing the incompressible limit, the high rotation limit and, when $\alpha>0$, the vanishing capillarity limit simultaneously.

-Let us point out that such a problem enters in the general context of singular limits' analysis in models of fluid-mechanics.
-Works about incompressible limit are in fact in the same spirit (see e.g. \cite{K-M}, \cite{U}, \cite{D-G-L-M} and \cite{G-2005}).
-Actually, an analogous approach is adopted also, for instance, in studying the semi-classical limit in quantum mechanics, or in studying the transition from macroscopic to microscopic scales in passing from Newtonian to continuum mechanics.

 Many are the mathematical contributions to the study of the effects of fast rotation on fluid dynamics, under different assumptions (about e.g. incompressibility of the fluid, about the domain and the boundary conditions\ldots).
-We refer e.g. to book \cite{C-D-G-G}, and the references therein, for an extensive analysis of the problem for incompressible viscous fluids under the action of the Coriolis force.
+We refer e.g. to book \cite{C-D-G-G} and the references therein for an extensive analysis of this problem for incompressible viscous fluids.
+In the context of compressible fluids there are, to our knowledge, few works, dealing with different models: among others that we are going to present more in detail below, we quote here \cite{B-D-GV} and \cite{G-SR_Mem} as important contributions.

-Let us mention that, in work \cite{G-SR_2006}, Gallagher and Saint-Raymond considered instead the more physical case of non-constant rotation axis, still for incompressible viscous fluids.
-In that direction, in \cite{G-SR_Mem} the same authors analysed the so called ``betaplane model'' (see also the paper \cite{G_2008} by Gallagher): this is a $2$-D shallow-water type system (but with viscosity which is independent of the density), which describes fluid motion in the equatorial zone.
-Then, the rotation term is assumed to be proportional to the latitude variable (say $x^2$).

-In the context of compressible fluids there are, to our knowledge, few contributions: we have mentioned above the works \cite{G-SR_Mem} and \cite{G_2008}; we also quote here papers \cite{B-D-GV} and \cite{B-D_2003}.
-In particular, let us point out that \cite{B-D_2003} deals with a $2$-D shallow water model, in the case of well-prepared initial data and in periodic domains: we will give more details about it later on.

-In the recent paper \cite{F-G-N}, Feireisl, Gallagher and Novotn\'y studied the incompressible and high rotation limits together, for a compressible Navier-Stokes system with Coriolis force (considered in the infinite slab $\R^2\times\,]0,1[\,$), in the general instance of ill-prepared initial data.
-Their result relies on the spectral analysis of the singular perturbation operator: by use of the celebrated RAGE theorem (see e.g. books \cite{R-S} and \cite{Cyc-Fr-K-S}), they were able to prove some dispersion properties due to fast rotation, from which they deduced strong convergence of the velocity fields, and this allowed them to pass to the limit in the weak formulation of the system.